mckaymadsen/cs201_project/README.md

  **Data Structure**
  The main data structure used was a hash table with linear probing and the DJB2 hashig function.
 This was done to provide a ~O(1) search time when the search term is the Exact title.
-Linear probing was chosen due to the ese of use and low nmber of collisions with the DJB2 function (XX collisions on main dataset).
+Quadatric probing was chosen due to the ease of use and to help avoid collisons as tehre are several movies with the same title (i.e there are over 5 movies called "Star").

  Each movie has its data stored in a struct.

  For the user catalog, a simple array was chosen due to the small size of the catalogs (<50), although this can be easily increased